Delicious Low-Fat, Low-Calorie Potato Chips

-- Put the potatoes in a pot of salted water and bring to the boil.
+- Put the potatoes in a pot of salted water and bring to a boil.
 Simmer for 10 minutes.

-- Strain the potatoes and leave to steam for 10 minutes.
+- Strain the potatoes and leave them to steam for 10 minutes.

-- While the potatoes steam, preheat the oven at 200ºC/gas mark 6.
+- While the potatoes steam, preheat the oven to 200ºC/gas mark 6.

 - Place a baking tray with the vegetable oil, crushed garlic cloves and fresh thyme sprigs in the oven to heat through.